Skip to content

 My brother Karl has my father’s old school notebooks in an old leather valise from that year abroad.
 Glenn had written thousands of numbers in cursive, and had doodled axes, pyramids, shovels, and zigzags in class at Institut Notre-Dame, the Catholic elementary school just west down Rue Alexandre Guillmant, where instruction was in French.
 He had to wear a black uniform (I have a picture of him), but what he really thought about that blousy black outfit we’ll never know.
 Foret Domamiale is a huge forest to the west of Meudon, where today there are many acres of sports stadia, tennis courts, and walking trails.
 I’d like to think my grandparents took little Glenn there often.

-Today, 79 years later, my husband and I traveled by train to Meudon (shown below), fulfilling my dream of actually seeing the town where my father and grandparents had lived.
-We took the RER train to Meudon Val Fleury and then walked along with a Danish woman who offered help in finding my grandparents’ home.
+Today, 79 years later, I traveled by train to Meudon (shown below), fulfilling my dream of actually seeing the town where my father and grandparents had lived.
+I took the RER train to Meudon Val Fleury and then walked along with a Danish woman who offered help in finding my grandparents’ home.
 The Danish woman had lived in Meudon for 40 years with her physician husband.
-We first went to Meudon’s Hotel de Ville (city hall) where we got an excellent map and a town guidebook.
+First I went to Meudon’s Hotel de Ville (city hall) where we got an excellent map and a town guidebook.

 That year in the capital’s outskirts couldn’t have been easy for my grandmother.
 Helen was not in the whirlwind center of Paris where she could walk to cafes and shops (like I am able to do).
 She was stuck out in a suburb with a lively six-year-old while her husband was studying violin and composition in the City of Light.
 When her husband was home, he was practicing the violin or reading musical scores, needing everybody to be quiet.
 Free time with his wife and little son was probably hard to come by.
 Whatever excitement Helen may have felt as she waved goodbye to her friends in Cleveland and her relatives in central Pennsylvania in the fall of ’28, I’m sure the reality of a winter in a northern European city was not quite so romantic.
 Perhaps she and Glenn frequently took the convenient train into Paris.